Adanos020/funky/README.md

 # How to build and use
 Use [DUB](https://code.dlang.org/getting_started) for building.

-To use the interpreter simply put the `./funky` command and as arguments pass paths to the source files that you want to execute.
+To use the interpreter simply use command `./funky` and pass paths to the source files that you want to execute as arguments.
 ```bash
 $ ./funky my-program.f
 ```